I gave the original glass making program a try at the glass workshop!

 You can pick up the finished pieces in person after three days.

-You can also have them mailed across Japan or overseas!
+You can also have them mailed across Japan or even overseas!

-There’s so much charm from the Ryukyu Glass Art.
-A shopping center where you can see, touch, and buy glasswork.
+There’s so much charm about the Ryukyu Glass Art.
+The shopping center is a place where you can see, touch, and buy glasswork.

-The shopping center holds a wide variety of glass products on display, from new items to the more staple ones.
+The shopping center holds a wide variety of glass products on display, from new items to the more staple items.

 I found myself absorbed in the beauty of the colorful Ryukyu Glass!